circlefin/malachite/Docs/architecture/adr-001-architecture.md

 ##### Output Messages

-The Executor receives these output messages from the Vote Keeper.
+The Driver receives these output messages from the Vote Keeper.

 ```rust
 pub enum Message<C>